Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation/Chapter-22-Significance-and-impact/22-03-Bias-in-datasets-and-models-expanded/index.md

+---
+title: "Section 22.3: Bias in Datasets and Models (Expanded)"
+---

 # Section 22.3: Bias in Datasets and Models (Expanded)

 **Learning Outcome**: SE-12-05 - Investigate the effect of human and dataset source bias in the development of ML and AI solutions